Clinical Fellow, Department of Communicative Sciences and Disorders

 "Although my real job has been as the senior director of a very large speech language pathology program, my passion has always been the care of children with clefts and craniofacial anomalies.
 I'm grateful for the opportunity to share my knowledge, experience, and passion with the students at Saint Mary's."

-Ann W. Kummer, PhD, CCC-SLP is senior director of the division of speech language pathology at Cincinnati Children's.
-Under her direction, the speech language pathology program at Cincinnati Children's has become the largest pediatric program in the nation and one of the most respected.
-Dr. Kummer is also professor of clinical pediatrics and professor of otolaryngology at the University of Cincinnati, College of Medicine.
+Ann W. Kummer, PhD, CCC-SLP retired in 2017 as the senior director of the division of speech language pathology at Cincinnati Children's.
+Under her direction, the speech-language pathology program at Cincinnati Children's has become the largest pediatric program in the nation and one of the most respected.
+Dr. Kummer is a professor of clinical pediatrics and professor of otolaryngology at the University of Cincinnati, College of Medicine.